Polynomial dynamics and local analysis of small and grand orbits: Introduction

 On the dynamical Manin-Mumford side we mention some results that mostly concern the projective line $\mathbb{P}_1$ and its powers $\mathbb{P}_1^n$.
-As alluded to above, Ghioca, Nguyen and Ye have proved the dynamical Manin-Mumford conjecture for split endomorphisms of $\mathbb{P}_1^n$.
-This work relied on the equi-distribution theorem by Yuan on adelic heights.
-Similarly Baker and Demarco used equi-distribution techniques to prove a Manin-Mumford theorem for families of dynamical systems \cite{bakerdemarco}.
-This is by no means an exhaustive list of the results obtained by using the powerful equi-distribution theorem combined with deep insights into the intricate geometry and arithmetic of dynamical systems. \\ On the dynamical Mordell-Lang side the works that are perhaps closest in spirit to ours are \cite{dtz}, \cite{dtzduke} as they treat intersections of varieties with orbits of polynomials. \\ From the point of view of height theory Theorem \ref{thm} may also be viewed as an intermediate between the work \cite{dynbogomolovcurves} and \cite{dtz} as we are treating points of constant canonical height whereas the works just mentioned treat points of small respectively unbounded canonical height. \\
+As alluded to above, Ghioca, Nguyen and Ye have proven the dynamical Manin-Mumford conjecture for split endomorphisms of $\mathbb{P}_1^n$.
+This work relied on the equi-distribution theorem by Yuan on adelic heights \textit{op. cit.}.
+Similarly Baker and Demarco used equidistribution techniques to prove a Manin-Mumford theorem for families of dynamical systems \cite{bakerdemarco}.
+This is by no means an exhaustive list of the results obtained by using the powerful equi-distribution theorem combined with deep insights into the intricate geometry and arithmetic of dynamical systems.
+Worth mentioning is also the resolution of some cases of a dynamical André-Oort conjecture with these techniques \cite{dynandreoort}. \\ On the dynamical Mordell-Lang side the works that are perhaps closest in spirit to ours are \cite{dtz}, \cite{dtzduke} as they treat intersections of varieties with orbits of polynomials. \\ From the point of view of height theory Theorem \ref{thm} may also be viewed as an intermediate between the work \cite{dynbogomolovcurves} and \cite{dtz} as we are treating points of constant canonical height whereas the works just mentioned treat points of small respectively unbounded canonical height. \\

 In order to incorporate exceptional polynomials and periodic points in our statement we need a bit of care to encode essentially group theoretic information in dynamical terms (see \cite{dmmconj} for related problems).
 What is new in our context compared to \cite{dmmconj} is that we need to define an analogue of co-sets in the dynamical setting.
 For this we introduce some notation.
-We formulate a conjecture for powers of the projective line here and in section \ref{remarks} a conjecture for all projective varieities.
+We formulate a conjecture for powers of the projective line here and in section \ref{remarks} a conjecture for all projective varieties.